 Blog commenting for SEO and traffic?

 Most say that blog commenting adds to your SEO efforts.
 That’s not totally true.
-The link you get from any blog comment is a no-follow by default, not a Google rankings vote.
-Even though the links from the CommentLuv plugin are considered to be do-follow, they don’t pass the juice.
+The link from any blog comment is a no-follow by default, not a Google rankings vote.

-Just imagine, if building backlinks were that easy as building links via blog commenting, why would businesses waste their big money on link-building campaigns?
-Makes sense, right?
+Just imagine, if building backlinks were as easy as building links via blog commenting, why would businesses waste their big money on link-building campaigns?
+That makes sense, right?

-However, I believe that you must have a fair combination of nofollow and dofollow links to your website, which implies a healthy and legit link profile to the search engines.
+However, having a combination of nofollow and dofollow links to your website implies a healthy and legit link profile to the search engines.

-Make sure your blog comments are authentic and relevant to the topic.
-Dropping a comment with a personal approach is very helpful to build a bond with bloggers.
-In this way, people would also want to know more about you and pay you a visit.
+Make sure your blog comments are authentic and relevant to the blog post topic.
+Dropping a comment with a personal approach is very helpful in building a bond with bloggers.
+In this way, the host’s audience would also want to know more about you and pay your website a visit.

 2. Lisa Sicard of Inspiretothrive

-When you are blog commenting, be sure to mention the author’s name.
+When blog commenting, be sure to mention the author’s name.
 It’s like you are chatting in person.